Die Toten Hosen: 1988 to 1995: Recognition and early success

-1996 to 2020: JKP – the beginnings with their own label
+1996 to 2020: JKP – beginnings with their own label

 The first album under their own label was Opium fürs Volk (opium for the people), released in 1996.
 Its songs deal with faith and religion.
 The album went platinum, their third record to do so, after Kauf MICH! and Reich und sexy.
 The single "Zehn kleine Jägermeister" (ten little master huntsmen or rather: ten little Jägermeisters) went to number one of the German-speaking singles charts.
 Die Toten Hosen and Iggy Pop were a supporting act at the Ramones farewell concert in the River-Plate-Stadion of Buenos Aires in front of 75,000 people.
 An extended tour followed under the slogan "Ewig währt am längsten" (Eternity lasts longest) through Germany, Austria and Switzerland.
 Furthermore, they performed at the Gurtenfestival, the Forestglade Festival, the Berlin Waldbühne and at the Bizarre Festival in Cologne.
 In May 1996 they headlined the Rock am Ring festival.
 In the same year the band released their second live album Im Auftrag des Herrn (on the Lord's behalf).

 Their 1000th concert was on 28 June 1997 in the Düsseldorfer Rheinstadium, and was attended by over 60,000 fans.
-The death of Dutch girl Rieke Lax at the concert prompted the band to release the song "Alles ist eins" (Everything is one) in her memory.
+Lack of effective crowd control resulted in a crowd collapse which injured a reported 70 people, and caused the death of Rieke Lax, a 16 year old Dutch girl.
+The band later released the song "Alles ist eins" (Everything is one) in her memory.

 The 1998 Warped Tour took in New Zealand, Australia, Japan and Hawaii.
 Campino was twice hospitalised after concerts in Byron Bay and Geelong in Australia.

 Die Toten Hosen have collaborated with numerous other musicians (like Bad Religion, AC/DC, U2, Rolling Stones); they are also one of the few German punk bands popular outside Germany, with a large following in South America, Australia and Eastern Europe.

 The band's members are passionate fans of their local football team, Fortuna Düsseldorf, which they sponsored from 2001 to 2003.
 When a goal is scored at the club's ground, the Esprit Arena, the chorus of the band's song "Strom" is played.
 The band released a football-themed song named "Bayern" in 2000 in which they proclaim that they would not join Bayern Munich under any circumstances.
-Campino mentioned that the band lost significant CD sales in the southern Germany since the release of the song.
+Campino mentioned that the band lost significant CD sales in southern Germany after the release of the song.